lytics/dev-agent/README.md

 [![pnpm](https://img.shields.io/badge/pnpm-8.15.4-orange.svg)](https://pnpm.io/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](LICENSE)

 **Local-first repository context provider for AI tools.
-Semantic code search, relationship queries, and codebase mapping via MCP.**
+Semantic code search, git history, relationship queries, and codebase mapping via MCP.**

 ## What is dev-agent?

 dev-agent provides **rich, structured context** to AI assistants like Claude and Cursor.
 Instead of AI tools reading files one at a time, dev-agent gives them:

 - 🔍 **Semantic search** with code snippets and relationships
-- 🗺️ **Codebase maps** showing structure and hot paths
+- 🗺️ **Codebase maps** showing structure and change frequency
 - 🔗 **Relationship queries** (what calls what)
+- 📜 **Git history search** (who changed what and why)
 - 📋 **Issue context** assembled for planning

 **Philosophy:** Provide data, let LLMs reason.
 We don't try to be smart with heuristics—we provide comprehensive context so AI assistants can be smart.